 Kyle Pitts’ best fits in the NFL

-In truth, any team would likely benefit from Pitts’ presence in their offensive cast, but not every team will have the opportunity to select Pitts in the 2021 NFL Draft.
-If he keeps up his current pace, Pitts likely won’t last past the first round, and if he does, he won’t fall far beyond that.
+In truth, any team would likely benefit from Pitts’ presence in their offensive cast.
+Yet, not every team will have the opportunity to select Pitts in the 2021 NFL Draft.
+At this point, it’s unlikely that Pitts falls outside of the Top 10, and if he does, he won’t fall far beyond that.
 Pitts is listed as a tight end.
 However, he’s truly a position-less unicorn, for whom “weapon” would be a more accurate designation.

-With that being said, Pitts would likely perform best if he goes to a team that not only targets tight ends often but also moves around tight ends to best utilize their versatility.
-Plenty of teams have a baseline need for a player like Pitts, but creative offensive minds would have a field day sifting through the mismatches that Pitts provides.
+Pitts would likely perform best if he goes to a team that targets TEs often and moves around TEs to utilize their versatility best.
+Plenty of teams have a baseline need for a player like Pitts.
+However, creative offensive minds would have a field day sifting through the mismatches that Pitts provides.
 Nevertheless, only so many teams will have a chance to add Pitts, so the possibilities are limited.